Political positions of Zohran Mamdani: Health care

 Mamdani supports the New York Health Act, which would establish single-payer healthcare in New York State.
 He portrayed a firefighter in a 2021 advertisement for the Campaign for New York Health.

+He criticized President Trump's One Big Beautiful Bill Act, saying Republicans were attempting one of the "biggest heists in U.S. history".

 Immigration

 Mamdani supports enforcement of New York's sanctuary laws, which bar Immigration and Customs Enforcement (ICE) from entering schools, hospitals, and city property without a judicial warrant, and has advocated for stronger sanctuary laws.
 Mamdani has decried the actions of ICE under the Trump administration as being fascist.
 He has also proposed creating a commission to ensure compliance by city agencies and contractors.
 He has pledged that if he is elected mayor, the city will provide legal representation for all immigrants in detention proceedings.

 On March 12, 2025, Mamdani confronted former ICE acting director Tom Homan in Albany about ICE's recent arrest of student activist Mahmoud Khalil; Mamdani yelled, "Do you believe in the First Amendment?"
+Mamdani supports abolishing ICE, stating that the agency is "terrorizing people no matter their immigration status, no matter the facts of the law, and no matter the facts of the case".

 LGBTQ+ rights

-Mamdani supports LGBTQ+ rights.
+Mamdani staunchly supports LGBTQ+ rights.
 He aims to establish NYC as an LGBTQ+ sanctuary city and establish the Office of LGBTQIA+ Affairs to "expand and centralize the services, programs, and support that LGBTQIA+ New Yorkers need across housing, employment, and more."
 Mamdani says LGBTQ+ people who became homeless due to their identity would benefit from his cost-of-living policies.

 Mamdani appeared at a February 2025 rally in Union Square to protest an executive order signed by President Donald Trump that threatened to "withhold federal funding from hospitals that provide gender-affirming treatments to trans youth".
 As part of his platform, he supports expanding and protecting gender-affirming care citywide.
 He proposed an immediate investment of $65 million in public providers to ensure funding for medical treatments that lose Medicaid coverage and promised to ensure hospital accountability.

+On March 13, 2026, he created the New York City Office of LGBTQIA+ Affairs and appointed Taylor Brown as its first director.